realA10001986/Flux-Capacitor/README.md

 Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
 I am currently using Transcend SDHC 4GB cards and those work fine.

-The SD card, apart from being used to [install](#audio-file-installation) the built-in audio data, can be used for substituting default sounds and for music played back by the [Music player](#the-music-player).
+The SD card, apart from being required for [installing](#audio-file-installation) of the built-in audio data, can be used for substituting default sounds and for music played back by the [Music player](#the-music-player).
 Also, it is recommended to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).
 The chosen chase sequence (*1x) is only stored on SD, so for your selection to be persistent accross reboots, an SD card is required.

 Note that the SD card must be inserted before powering up the device.
 It is not recognized if inserted while the Flux Capacitor is running.
 Furthermore, do not remove the SD card while the device is powered.